- Open fire

 Lavender Cottage is a stone's throw from the amenities of the village, and ideally placed for enjoying all the Dales has to offer.

 One double bedroom.
 Bathroom with bath, hand-held shower, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with open fire.
 External utility.

 - Heating from electric radiator, convector heater, electric fan heater and open fire

 - Electric cooker, microwave, fridge, freezer, washing machine and tumble dryer in external utility, TV with Freeview, DVD, radio, iPod dock, WiFi

-- Power and starter pack of fuel for fire inc (Winter months only)
+- Power and starter pack of fuel for fire inc. (Winter months only) in rent

 - Bed linen and towels inc. in rent